centrapay/centrapay-docs/src/assets/asset-transfers.md

   }'
 ```

-For descrete assets, you transfer the entire value to the recipient as balances can't be transferred
+For discrete assets, you transfer the entire value to the recipient as balances can't be transferred
 between accounts.
 Here's an example:

 ```sh